DebasishDhal/DebasishDhal/README.md

 - 🔭 I’m proficient with Python with a keen interest towards ML and programming in general.
 [Master's thesis project](https://github.com/DebasishDhal/Thesis_Repository)

-- 🌱 I’m currently learning **LLMs/Deep Learning/SQL/App Deployment/Website Design**
+- 🌱 I’m currently learning **LLMs/Deep Learning/SQL/App Deployment/Web Devlopment**

-- 👯 I’m looking to collaborate on [Youtube Playlist project](https://github.com/DebasishDhal/Youtube_Playlist)

 - 💬 Ask me about **Meteorology, Satellite Data Analysis and Statistics.**

 - 📫 How to reach me **debasishdhal99ddhal@gmail.com**

-- ⚡ I do not have a background on Software Development. **I'm willing to learn and experience more on this field.**
+- ⚡ I do not have a background on Software Development. **I'm learning more on this field.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">